The Church and women28 Nov 2016, by Events in

-A week ago I had the opportunity to spend some precious moments with the women of my parish in preparation for the parish women’s conference.
+A week ago, I had the opportunity to spend some precious moments with my parish women in preparation for the parish women’s conference.
 It was enriching and reassuring as I spoke on the topic; the Church and women.
 Below is the summary of the talk I gave.

-In the time of Jesus’ ministry on earth, woman almost had no voice, especially in the synagogue.
-Some Christians actually still havd that sort of thinking today, and their argument is based on the fact that Jesus choose twelve apostles and none was a woman, so women have no place in the Church.
-Those with this conviction should go back to the scriptures to re-discover that the Gospels portray Jesus as someone that not only spoke and interacted with women, but also treated women with compassion, dignity, and respect.
+In the time of Jesus’ ministry on earth, women almost had no voice, especially in the synagogue.
+Some Christians actually still have that thinking today, and their argument is based on the fact that Jesus chose twelve apostles and none was a woman, so women have no place in the Church.
+Those with this conviction should go back to the scriptures to re-discover that the Gospels portray Jesus as someone that not only spoke and interacted with women but also treated women with compassion, dignity, and respect.

-Women are not ordained priests in the Catholic Church does not make them irrelevant in the Church, they have very important role to play in the ministry of the Church just as they did at the time of Jesus’ ministry on earth.
+Women are not ordained priests in the Catholic Church does not make them irrelevant in the Church; they have a vital role to play in the ministry of the Church, just as they did at the time of Jesus’ ministry on earth.

-The ordained ministers may for some reason lack the capability to put certain things across that are better expressed by woman.
-In St. Paul’s letter to Titus 2:4-5, Paul encouraged Titus who was a leader in the early Church to train the older men and the older women, and the older women are to train the younger women.
-Titus was not to train the younger women, for its better done by women.
+The ordained ministers may, for some reason, lack the capability to put certain things across that are better expressed by women.
+In St. Paul’s letter to Titus 2:4-5, Paul encouraged Titus, who was a leader in the early Church, to train the older men and the older women, and the older women are to train the younger women.
+Titus was not to train the younger women, for it’s better done by women.

 The older women may find this task a bit difficult in the Church unless they come together in faith under one umbrella.
 In her wisdom, the Catholic Church in Nigeria created this one big umbrella under which every woman in the Church must operate, and this umbrella is called Catholic Women Organization (C.W.O.)

-The C.W.O. is not an organization for old women, it is an organization for every woman in the Catholic Church.
-One of the reasons many younger women are having some challenges in their marriages is because they have disconnected themselves from the older women, they see the older women as “old school.”
-They must however understand that the so called “new school” cannot stand unless they build on the “old school”.
-I keep asking; what is wrong with our generation?
-What is wrong with us the younger ones.
-We let ourselve be carried away by our youthfulness and disconnect from the old from where we should draw some inspirations.
-This is a challenge to the older women, let the women of this Church come together, pray together, let’s build the Church and the family of God together.
+The C.W.O. is not an organization for older women; it is an organization for every woman in the Catholic Church.
+One of the reasons many younger women are having some challenges in their marriages is because they have disconnected themselves from the older women.
+They see the older women as “old school.”
+They must, however, understand that the so-called “new school” cannot stand unless they build on the “old school.”
+I keep asking, what is wrong with our generation?
+What is wrong with us, the younger ones.
+We let ourselves be carried away by our youthfulness and disconnect from the old form to draw some inspiration.
+This is a challenge to the older women, let the women of this Church come together, pray together, build the Church and the family of God together.
 That oneness, that togetherness is a powerful force Jesus enjoyed during his earthly ministry.
-There is no report in the gospel that those women who accompanied Jesus Christ preached or said anything, they are not quoted anywhere but their companionship, their fellowship and their contributions meant a lot for Jesus and his apostles.
-I there for call on every Catholic woman to come under this one unique umbrella for the good of the Church.
+There is no report in the gospel that those women who accompanied Jesus Christ preached or said anything.
+They are not quoted anywhere, but their companionship, fellowship, and contributions meant a lot for Jesus and his apostles.
+I, therefore, call on every Catholic woman to come under this one unique umbrella for the good of the Church.